-Whether you have a customer service team or you’re planning to perform callbacks on your own, below, there are three general recommendations on creating a smoother experience.
+Whether you have a customer service team or plan to make calls by yourself, there are three general recommendations to help you create a smoother experience.

 You may think that if someone requests a callback, they want to be contacted as soon as possible.
-Yet, that’s not always the case.
-That’s why it may be a good idea to allow for choosing not only the hours but also the preferred days so the prospects could pick the best option that works for their schedule.
-To do that, you can add either another dropdown menu field with options, or a comment field.
+That’s not always the case.
+Allow for choosing both preferred hours and days, so that prospects can pick the best option working for their schedule.
+To do that, add either a dropdown menu with options, or a text field.

 Not necessarily a must-do, but this tip can be quite helpful.
-If you add an email capture field to the callback form, you’ll be able to send automated messages to everyone who fills it out.
-You can use it as a polite reminder about the upcoming call and include any information that might be useful for the prospects to check out in the meantime: links to your F.A.Q., blog, or social media pages.
+If you add an email capture field to the callback form, you’ll be able to send an automated message to everyone who fills it out.
+Use it as a reminder about the upcoming call and include any information that might be useful for the prospects in the meantime: links to your F.A.Q., blog, or social media pages.

 Time to add a callback request button to your website

 Whether you’re an ecommerce business owner or a consultant, providing a callback service is a great way to establish customer communication and expand your marketing funnel.
 Let your website visitors request a callback with a couple of clicks and start generating leads today.

 Nina De la Cruz is a content strategist at Getsitecontrol.
 She is passionate about helping small and medium ecommerce brands achieve sustainable growth through email marketing.

 You’re reading Getsitecontrol usecase collection where we talk about the best practices for using website popups.
 This usecase is a part of Request forms section.

 Get beginner-friendly tips for growing your online business.Get started today →